 - The PCP selects a specialist who participates in the PPG. - The PCP follows the PPG's referral guidelines. - When scheduling an appointment, the wait time for specialty care must not exceed 96 hours for urgent care and 15 business days for non-urgent services and must be coordinated with the PCP based on the severity of the member's condition. - The specialist treats the member as indicated on the referral and notifies the PCP of the findings. - The specialist may order diagnostic tests, X-ray and laboratory services, and DME.
 The specialist must follow the PPG's referral guidelines and use the provider network when referring for lab, X-ray, DME and other ancillary services. - If the member requires treatment beyond the services requested by the PCP, the specialist must contact the PCP for an additional referral, as required by PPG guidelines. - Referrals are only valid between participating providers.
-Any referrals to non-participating providers require prior authorization from the PPG or the Health Plan.
+Any referrals to nonparticipating providers require prior authorization from the PPG or Health Net or its affiliated health plans, depending on the PCP's contract affiliation.